jfreeman812/QE-Tools/sdlcs/code-management.rst

   * ``self-check`` an executable script that does a self-check on the repository.

     * to be run by humans at will (such as before PRs)
-    * to be run by automation (such as Jenkins) for PR acceptance testing.
+    * to be run by automation tooling (such as Jenkins or Travis CI) for PR acceptance testing.
     * script should support a ``--setup`` command line parameter and that switch will:

       * invoke the ``env-setup`` script to make sure the environment is good before attempting self-check logic.